The Drinkwater and Mary LC are the two main deposits currently in production. In its July 21, 2014

 The Mary deposit is located immediately southeast of the Drinkwater pit.
 Scorpio Gold commenced pre-stripping operations in the Mary pit in December 2011 and initial ore production in Q2 2012.
 Exploration drilling in 2011 indicated that the gold mineralization extended further southeast from the Mary zone to the adjacent Mary LC zone, encompassing a strike length of 780 metres.
 Subsequent work determined that the Drinkwater, Mary and Mary LC zones were not isolated deposits but represented one continuous zone of mineralization.

 Drilling in 2012 and 2013 was designed to support modification of the original Mary pit design to the southwest to include the continuation of mineralization into the Mary LC zone.
-A highly successful program led to completion of a mineral reserve and resource estimate for the Mary/LC and incorporation of the expanded pit design into the updated LOM.
-Development of the expanded pit commenced in 2014.
+A highly successful program led to completion of a mineral reserve and resource estimate for the Mary LC and incorporation of the expanded pit design into the updated LOM Plan.
+Pre-stripping of the Mary LC pit commenced in the first quarter of 2014 and extraction of development ore was realized in the second quarter of 2014.

 The satellite Brodie, Bluelite, Solberry, Wedge and Oromonte deposits are situated west and southwest of the Drinkwater pit and lie in close proximity to the leach pad.
 These deposits are part of a semi-continuous trend of mineralization within a shallow-dipping stratigraphic horizon.
 They lie on the western flank of an anticlinal fold structure and are considered to be related to mineralization within the Drinkwater-Mary trend, which lies on the eastern flank.